Invariant measures concentrated on countable structures: Applications and further observations

-Earlier in this paper, when we constructed an invariant measure concentrated on a given graph, we did not actually build a Borel $L_G$-structure; rather, we built a Borel $({L_G})_A$-structure, where the expansion $({L_G})_A$ of $L_G$ contains infinitely many new relation symbols (see Theorem~\ref{InvariantMeasuresConcentrated} and its proof).
-However, by Corollary~\ref{reduct}, the invariant measure could instead have been formed via a Borel ${L_G}$-structure $\PP$ whose corresponding random-free graphon $W_{\PP}$ is such that the distribution of $G(\infty, W_{\PP})$ is an invariant measure concentrated on the given graph.
+By Corollary~\ref{reduct}, if a countable graph admits an invariant measure, then it admits one of the form $\mu_{(\PP, m)}$, where $\PP$ is a Borel ${L_G}$-structure.
+In particular, the corresponding random-free graphon $W_{\PP}$ is such that the distribution of $\GG(\Nats, W_{\PP})$ is an invariant measure concentrated on the given graph.
 This leads to the following corollary.

 \begin{corollary} Let $\cM$ be a countable infinite graph.
-Suppose there is some graphon $W$ such that the distribution of $G(\infty, W)$ is concentrated on $\cM$.
-Then there is a random-free graphon $W'$ such that the distribution of $G(\infty, W')$ is also concentrated on $\cM$. \end{corollary} \begin{proof} The distribution of $G(\infty, W)$ is an invariant measure concentrated on $\cM$.
+Suppose there is some graphon $W$ such that the distribution of $\GG(\Nats, W)$ is concentrated on $\cM$.
+Then there is a random-free graphon $W'$ such that the distribution of $\GG(\Nats, W')$ is also concentrated on $\cM$. \end{corollary} \begin{proof} The distribution of $\GG(\Nats, W)$ is an invariant measure concentrated on $\cM$.
 Therefore by Theorem~\ref{maintheorem}, the graph $\cM$ must have trivial definable closure.
 By Corollary~\ref{reduct}, there is a Borel $L_G$-structure $\PP$ such that $\mu_{(\PP,m)}$ is concentrated on $\cM$ whenever $m$ is a continuous nondegenerate probability measure on $\Reals$.
-Fix some bijection $\alpha$ as above, and let $W_{\PP}$ be the random-free graphon induced by the above correspondence.
-Then the distribution of $G(\infty, W_\PP)$ is $\mu_{(\PP, m_\alpha)}$, and hence is also concentrated on $\cM$. \end{proof}
+As above, let $\alpha \colon (0,1) \to \Reals$ be a Borel bijection and let $W_{\PP}$ be the random-free graphon induced by the given correspondence.
+Then the distribution of $\GG(\Nats, W_\PP)$ is $\mu_{(\PP, m_\alpha)}$, and hence is also concentrated on $\cM$. \end{proof}

 In fact, for an arbitrary countable relational language $L$, our procedure for sampling from a Borel $L$-structure essentially arises in \cite{MR2426176} as a standard recipe in which all but the first ``ingredient'' are deterministic maps.
 In this setting, one can prove an analogue of Corollary~\ref{randomfreecor} for arbitrary countable infinite $L$-structures.